blakedeboer/calculator/README.md

 ### Setup and Run

-Run `$ npm install` to install all the node modules specified in package.json.
+First, run `$ npm install` to install all the node modules specified in package.json.

-Hot reload for webpack is not yet enabled.
-If you make a change to a file in the app directory, you need to manually run webpack to recompile.
-To rerun webpack, run the command `$ ./node_modules/.bin/webpack -d`
+Second, run `$ npm run dev` to start Webpack.
+This will recompile the code and start watching any changes to the files specified in the webpack config file.